eastbaydsa/website/README.md

 You can name any local branch you want, but if should be pushed to the `master` branch on Heroku.

-TODO(bcipriano) This is fine for the development, but once a prod app is running we should ensure only `main` can be pushed there.
+TODO(bcipriano) This is fine for the staging app, but once a prod app is running we should ensure only `main` can be pushed there.

 Next, run db migrations: